 You will need this information during the application process:

-- Your dining account level choice
+- Your choice of dining level

 You will also need to

-- Agree to the application terms
+- Agree to the application's terms

 - Electronically sign the agreement